 Better than Gone-Fishing: We are very happy to offer our Marotta’s Gone-Fishing Portfolios completely free here on our blog.
 However, these portfolios are specifically designed to be just a few stocks which should weather the ups and downs of the market fairly well while only rebalancing twice a year.
 Our gone-fishing portfolio does not have our dynamic tilt and is (probably) not rebalanced regularly.
 Thus, there is an opportunity to boost returns by switching to a Marotta-managed Schwab IIP account from the Gone-Fishing Portfolio.

 Access to Investment Management: Not everyone who wants or would benefit from our services can meet our minimum fees.
 Those fees are there to cover the cost of the manual trading, bespoke financial planning services, and comprehensive wealth management that we offer.
-However, with a robo-investing program doing the trading, we are able to provide investment management services at lower cost to ourselves and thus lower costs to those clients.
+However, with a robo-investing program doing the trading, we are able to provide investment management services at a lower cost to ourselves and thus a lower cost to those clients.
 With a lower minimum fee, more people are able to sign up as clients.

 Pros for taxable accounts only

-Harvests Capital Loss: Realistically, a human trader can only look for losses in your portfolio so often.
+Harvests Capital Losses: Realistically, a human trader can only look for losses in your portfolio so often.
 A robo-investing algorithm however can look daily.
 Schwab IIP offers tax-loss harvesting as a portion of their rebalancing algorithm.
 The service requires a $50,000 minimum investment but could save the client when it comes to their tax bill.

 The robo-investing accounts are not beneficial to everyone.
 Although the immediate implementation of the dynamic tilt may be beneficial for all, the 4% that is forced to remain in cash, the requirement that you liquidate before you can begin, and the chance of realizing excessive capital gains are especially detrimental for high-net-worth veteran investors.